hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

 You will need to confirm your subscription in order to start receiving SMS message.

+Now you can move to [Test](#4-test) to test out this new intergration

 ## 2. Receive alerts on Chime chatroom

-Amazon Chime is a collaboration tools.
+Amazon Chime is a communication tool that lets you chat and place calls.
 Chime provide a feature call Incoming Webhook to allow applications post message to Chime chatroom.
 You can configure SNS to send a message to your Chime chatroom when Device Defender generates an alert.

 ### 1. Configure Chime Webhook